MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

    `IBM.Data.DB2`

 If this name is in the **InvariantName** column, the IBM Db2 driver has been installed and configured correctly.

+### SQLCODE -805 and SQLCODE -551 error codes

+When attempting to connect to an IBM Db2 database, you may sometimes encounter the common error SQLCODE -805, which indicates the package isn't found in the `NULLID` or other collection (specified in the Power Query **Package connection** configuration).
+You may also encounter the common error SQLCODE -551, which indicates you can't create packages because you lack package binding authority.

+Typically, SQLCODE -805 is followed by SQLCODE -551, but you'll see only the second exception.
+In reality, the problem is the same.
+You lack the authority to bind the package to either `NULLID` or the specified collection.

+Typically, most IBM Db2 administrators don't provide bind package authority to end users&mdash;especially in an IBM z/OS (mainframe) and IBM i (AS/400) environment.
+It's different for Db2 LUW, where a base user account has built-in bind package privileges with which to create the MSCS001 (Cursor Stability) package in the user’s own collection (name = user login name).

+If you don't have built-in bind package privileges, you'll need to ask your Db2 administrator for a user account that has package binding authority.
+With this account, you'll connect to the database and fetch data, which will auto-create the package.
+Afterwards, the administrator can revoke the packaging binding authority.
+Also, afterwards, the administrator can "bind copy" the package to other collections&mdash;to increase concurrency, to better match your internal standards for where packages are bound, and so on.

+When connecting to IBM Db2 for z/OS, the Db2 administrator can do the following steps.

+1. Grant authority to bind a new package to the user with one of the following commands:
+   * GRANT BINDADD ON SYSTEM TO \<_authorization_name_>
+   * GRANT PACKADM ON \<_collection_name_> TO \<_authorization_name_>

+2. Using Power Query, connect to the IBM Db2 database and retrieve a list of schemas, tables, and views.
+The Power Query IBM Db2 database connector will auto-create the package NULLID.MSCS001, and then grant execute on the package to public.

+3. Revoke authority to bind a new package to the user with one of the following commands:
+   * REVOKE BINDADD FROM \<_authorization_name_>
+   * REVOKE PACKADM ON \<_collection_name_> FROM \<_authorization_name_>

+When connection to IBM Db2 for LUW, the Db2 administrator can do the following steps.

+1. GRANT BINDADD ON DATABSE TO USER \<_authorization_name_>.

+2. Using Power Query, connect to the IBM Db2 database and retrieve a list of schemas, tables, and views.
+The Power Query IBM Db2 connector will auto-create the package NULLID.MSCS001, and then grant execute on the package to public.

+3. REVOKE BINDADD ON DATABASE FROM USER \<_authorization_name_>.

+4. GRANT EXECUTE ON PACKAGE \<_collection.package_> TO USER \<_authorization_name_>.

+When connecting to IBM Db2 for i, the Db2 administrator can do the following steps.

+1. WRKOBJ QSYS/CRTSQLPKG.
+Type "2" to change the object authority.

+2. Change authority from *EXCLUDE to PUBLIC or \<_authorization_name_>.

+3. Afterwards, change authority back to *EXCLUDE.

 ## More information